Buying a 2018 Honda CR-V, and saving $2500 off of MSRP.

-I did not mention the report at first because I wanted to see what the dealer''s "going in" price would be - which of course was MSRP - and I was still shopping around.
-Once I decided on the Civic and we sat down to talk price, I showed the report and John congratulated me on doing my homework!
+I did not mention the report at first because I wanted to see what the dealer's "going in" price would be - which of course was MSRP - and I was still shopping around.
+Once I decided on the Civic and we sat down to talk prices, I showed the report and John congratulated me on doing my homework!
 Having it helped me counter with a price I thought would be acceptable and it was.

 SUSAN from Oakville, ON

 Buying a 2008 Honda Civic Sdn, and saving $1000 off of MSRP.

 There's not much mark-up on the Honda Civic.
 On the 4-door DX-G, their profit was going to be $1,488; after negotiations using the CarCostCanada.com data - and giving them 4% profit - I saved $866 of that.

 Buying a 2010 Honda Accord Sedan, and saving $6000 off of MSRP.

 Buying a 2009 Honda Accord Sedan, and saving $4000 off of MSRP.